2023 Hyundai Veloster N will be Replaced With RM20 N?

 2023 Hyundai RM20 N Interior

-We are currently unable to predict what the interior of the first Hyundai mid-engine will look like.
+We are currently unable to predict the interior of the first Hyundai mid-engine will look like.
 While it can take inspiration from the current Veloster N, we hope the Korean company makes the inside of the RM20 N unique.

 We didn’t expect the mid-engine sports car to be very spacious, but it should have some practical storage and a piece of small luggage under the hood that would hold one or two carry-on suitcases.